 | ||

 All our talks begin promptly at 2.30pm except where shown.
 After the talk we hold a raffle and we serve tea, coffee and biscuits.
 We'll usually finish by 4.00pm.
 We make a small charge to cover our costs.
 This is £3.00 for members and £4.00 for non-members.
 We can take contactless payments, so that you have more small change to buy your raffle tickets.
+There is no need to book for our talks - just turn up (and feel free to bring your friends).

 The talks usually take place at one of two venues: